ngkon6/SunriseSiren3000/README.md

 5. To launch the program, simply search for "Sunrise Siren Studio" in the search bar of your computer!

 ### Congratulations, Sunrise Siren Studio is up and running now!

+## Connecting for the first time
+First, ensure that your Sunrise Siren Studio device is on the same Wi-Fi network as the Sunrise Siren 3000.
+- Hostname: `sunrisesiren3000.local` (if mDNS does not work for whatever reason, use the local IP)
+- Username: `clock`
+- Password: `beepbeepbeep`

+Once signed in, you can change the username and password with the 'Change Sunrise Siren 3000 credentials' option in the Settings menu.
 <br>

 ## Sunrise Siren Studio uninstallation